Creative Writing (MA)

 Throughout both semesters you will attend a writer’s workshop, which leads to the first portfolio of written work (approximately 6,000 words, with a critical commentary of 1,000 words).
 One-to-one sessions with portfolio tutors also run in your second semester.

-- The Creative Process (submitted in January)
+- Research and Process in Creative Writing (submitted in January)

 - Portfolio One (to be completed in late March/early April)